myriadrf/LimeSDR-XTRX/docs/v1.2/index.rst

 PERST# line divider fix
 ^^^^^^^^^^^^^^^^^^^^^^^

-PERST# line divider resistors values must be changed (R89 0R, R90 NF) as shown in Figure 10 to eliminate division because FPGA do not properly detected PCI_PERST# states and that caused improper PCI core operation.
+PERST# line divider resistors values must be changed (R89 0R, R90 NF) as shown in Figure 10 to eliminate division because FPGA do not properly detect PCI_PERST# states and that caused improper PCI core operation.

 .. figure:: images/LimeSDR-XTRX_v1.2_BOM1_PERST.png
   :width: 600

   Figure 10.
 PERST# voltage divider

 In original Fairwaves XTRXr5 schematic voltage divider (47k in series + 100k to GND) with 3.3V input voltage resulted only 2.245V which does not reach FPGA VIHmin requirement.
-In Fairwaves schematic this does not caused problem because there PCIE_PERST# directly controlled switching regulator.
+In Fairwaves schematic this does not cause problem because there PCIE_PERST# directly controlled switching regulator.

 For PCIE_PERST# line 0R NF resistor was added.
 This allows to properly reset PCIE core in FPGA (soft reset, not hard reset), PCIE_PERST# is also connected to FPGA pin.
-This also allows to properly debug FPGA via JTAG because boar power is not interrupted when PCIE_PERST# line state changes.
+This also allows to properly debug FPGA via JTAG because board power is not interrupted when PCIE_PERST# line state changes.
 0R NF can be replaced with 0R if needed (backward compatible change).
 In original Fairwaves XTRXr5 schematic PCIE_PERST# was directly connected to first switching regulator EN1, EN2 and NRST.

 BOM Version (BOM_VER) value increment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Increased BOM version (BOM_VER) number to 1.
-This change helps identity fixed boards.
+This change helps identify fixed boards.
 From the BOM perspective, the R49 resistor will become no fit, i.e. should be removed as shown in Figure 11.

 .. figure:: images/LimeSDR-XTRX_v1.2_BOM1_VER.png
   :width: 600

   Figure 11.
 BOM_VER value increment (BOM_VER=1)

 BOM Version 1 (BOM_VER=1) implementation